Pint-sized thrills: 15 best amusement parks for little kids (and the rest of the family, too)

 Kids can celebrate Christmas year-round at Santa’s Village (Photo: Santa’s Village)

-Santa’s Village is the perfect park for kids who want to celebrate the holiday season every day of the year.
-The park has lots of attractions with no height requirement, including a one-of-a-kind fire truck ride where kids can use a real hose to put out a fake fire.
+Santa’s Village is the perfect park for kids (and adults) who want to celebrate the holiday season every day of the year.
+The park has numerous attractions with no height requirement, including a one-of-a-kind fire truck ride where kids can use a real hose to put out a fake fire.

 Santa’s Village bills itself as an “Azoosment Park” because scattered amongst the rides, you can visit animals on Tortoise Island, Parakeet’s Paradise, and Old MacDonald’s Barn.
-Admission to the Santa Springs water park is included with your ticket cost and, of course, you can meet Santa year round.
+Admission to the Santa Springs Water Park is included with your ticket cost.
+Even better, you can meet Santa throughout the year.

 12. Gilroy Gardens Family Theme Park